sharedstreets/curb-wheel-archive/README.md

 _Note: If you have a device connected to your computer via USB Cordova _should_ auto-detect it a deploy to the device, otherwise it will default to the Android emulator_

-* Local Development
+* Local Development - i.e. run on emulator or USB connected device

     * ```npm run local-android```

     If you have a device connected to your computer via USB Cordova _should_ auto-detect it a deploy to the device, otherwise it will default to the Android emulator

-* Production Build
+*  Build APK

     * ```npm run build-android```